Aparna Popat: Early life

 Aparna Popat was born on 18 January 1978 in Mumbai, Maharashtra into a Gujarati family of Lalji Popat and Heena Popat.
-She studied at the J. B. Petit High School in Mumbai and her Pre-university course from Mount Carmel College, in Bangalore.
+She studied at J. B. Petit High School in Mumbai and attended a pre-university course at Mount Carmel College in Bangalore.
 Aparna also holds a bachelor's degree in Commerce from the Mumbai University.

 Training background

 Aparna started playing badminton in 1986 in Mumbai.
-As an 8-year old when she approached Anil Pradhan for coaching, He saw a spark in the girl and told her parents "Give me this girl and I will put her on the map of Indian Badminton".
-Being a National champion himself, he helped her develop skills required to face the many challenges of the game.
+As an 8-year-old, when she approached Anil Pradhan for coaching, he saw a spark in the girl and told her parents "Give me this girl and I will put her on the map of Indian badminton".
+Being a national champion himself, he helped her develop skills required to face the many challenges of the game.

 In 1994, she shifted to the Prakash Padukone Badminton Academy in Bangalore to further expand her capabilities.
-Training under the legendary Prakash Padukone, former All-England champion, she built up her fitness and learned techniques to be more competitive at the international level.
+Training under the legendary Prakash Padukone, a former All-England champion, she built up her fitness and learned techniques to be more competitive at the international level.

 Yearning to expand her learning, in 2002 she shifted to the Sports Authority of India training centre at Kengeri, Bangalore where she learnt the nuances of the game under coach Gangula Prasad.